-Protocols for Use of Church on Main during COVID-19
+A. Protocols for Use of Church on Main during COVID-19

-Ministry Partner Leaders (those in charge of events at Church on Main) are responsible for ensuring that these policies are fully enforced, in addition to local and federal orders and guidelines.
+Event leaders are responsible for ensuring that these policies are fully enforced, in addition to local and federal orders and guidelines.

 Exceptions include those who tested positive for COVID in the preceding 3 months & those who are fully vaccinated and not experiencing symptoms.